Tatyana Kim: Personal life

-In the early 2000s, she met Vladislav Bakalchuk; they married a month and a half later.
-Together, they have seven children.
-In July 2024, her husband sought the help of Ramzan Kadyrov in a conflict with his wife, alleging that Wildberries' announced merger with Russ Group was detrimental for the company; later that month, she filed for divorce.
 In September 2024 Vladislav was arrested on a murder charge following a deadly shootout which occurred after he and other armed men raided Wildberries' Moscow headquarters.
 Following the incident, Tatyana announced that she was reverting to her maiden surname.
 Their divorce was finalised in 2025.

-Bakalchuk has a sister - Maria Andreeva (née Kim).
+Kim has a sister - Maria Andreeva (née Kim).
 According to information from her social networks, Andreeva works at Wildberries and has another sister, 20-year-old Albina Tsoy.
 In turn, Tsoy listed Maxim and Nadezhda Kim among her close relatives.
 They are also Wildberries employees.

-Tatyana Bakalchuk's brother, Yuri Tsoy, is a former CEO of Starprofi.
+Tatyana's brother, Yuri Tsoy, is a former CEO of Starprofi.
 He is a nephew of Sergei Tsoy, Rosneft vice president and former head of Yury Luzhkov's press service.
 Sergei Tsoy's wife, Anna Kim, is known by the pseudonym Anita Tsoy.
 She is believed to be a family friend of Rosneft head Igor Sechin.

+Drone strikes on Wildberries warehouses

+In July 2026, two Wildberries logistics warehouses in Tambov and Elektrostal were struck by Ukrainian drones during overnight attacks, resulting in eight deaths and 62 injuries according to Russian regional officials.
+Kim described the events as a "terrible night" for Russia and for the company.
+The merged RWB group, which includes Wildberries and the advertising firm Russ, was valued at approximately $12.6 billion by Forbes Russia earlier that year.

+By mid-August, fully one-third of Wildberries warehouses and logistics centers had been struck, with substantial destruction of buildings and goods.
+One of the 13 included the largest Wildberries logistics warehouse (over 200,000 m2) at Koledino in the Podolsk urban district of southern Moscow.